georchestra/mapstore2-longitudinal-profile/README.md

 ## Plugin configuration

-Longitudinal profile plugin allows the user to build profile based on the drawn, selected or imported geometry data corresponding to that geometry, obtained from WPS backend.
+Given a selected digital elevation model, the Longitudinal profile plugin allows the user to generate a longitudinal profile based on the drawn, selected or imported geometry.
+The longitudinal profile is calculated by a WPS process and retrieved from it.

-Plugin visualize data via exportable chart and statistics.
+The plugin allow also to export the profile charts as well as the result of the WPS in CSV format.

 #### Local config
 For example the plugin allows configuration of the following properties